How to optimize and speed up your server by more than 20%

 a.
 Delete un-used themes, plugins and add-ons

-We support many websites that use Content Management Systems such as WordPress.
+Our experience supporting CMS sites such as WordPress and Magento give us an insight into various plugin performance.
 During our periodic performance audits, we review plugins and themes on these sites to make sure that there’s no performance impact.

 Many a times we’ve seen duplicate plugins, poorly coded themes, and external script calls dragging down the website.
 In these situations, we help the webmasters tweak the plugins or recommend a faster alternative that doesn’t impose a performance penalty.